 Y-Tree Trajectory Detrending & Spectral Analysis

-Interactive companion for fitting splines to load trajectories, projecting samples, and reading windowed Fourier transforms
+Interactive companion for fitting splines to load trajectories, projecting samples, and reading windowed Fourier transforms and wavelet scalograms

 A load carried up a curved tree leaves a trajectory whose shape is dominated by the tree itself.
-To detect anything behavioral riding on top of that shape — pre-fork hesitation, side-to-side deliberation, drift — one first needs to subtract the trend.
-This widget illustrates two complementary ways to do it: (1) fit a smooth spline to the trajectory and study the perpendicular residuals d(s), or (2) compute a windowed Fourier transform of lateral position x(z) along the trunk and treat low spatial frequencies as the trend.
+To detect anything behavioral riding on top of that shape – pre-fork hesitation, side-to-side deliberation, drift – the tree’s own contribution has to be separated out first.
+This widget works through three ways of doing that, each giving up something the one before it relied on.

-The trajectory is modeled as an autocorrelated random walk along the centerline, clipped to the trunk surface — every sample sits on the tree, mimicking samples from a single video of a load being cooperatively transported.
+The trajectory is modeled as an autocorrelated random walk along the centerline, clipped to the trunk surface – every sample sits on the tree, mimicking samples from a single video of a load being cooperatively transported.
+Approaching the fork, the walk becomes both wider and quicker; the change in speed, not the change in width, is what a spatial-frequency cutoff can separate from the tree.

 Trajectory, fitted spline, perpendicular deviations